netidx/netidx-book/src/examples/complete_system.md

 ![Browser Design Mode](browser-design-mode.png)

-See the chapter on custom views for more information.
+See the GUI Builder chapter for more information.

 ## Wrapping Up